Integration of indigenous knowledge and seasonal calendars into work plans

 Operationalising Indigenous Seasonal Calendars

-One approach for integrating IEK into land management pursued by ESS is through operationalising Indigenous Seasonal Calendars.
+One approach for integrating IEK into land management is through operationalising Indigenous Seasonal Calendars.
 Seasonal calendars hold layers of highly detailed IEK about the dynamic interactions between seasons, places, plants, animals, people, and land management practice.
 All this information is situated within local language and culture, which make them a powerful tool for education, cultural reproduction and language protection.